CDRT/docs/bios/settings/thinkcenter/security.md

 1.  **Disabled** - Default.
 1. Enabled.

-**NOTE:** If chassis tamper occurs, you can only clear this error by entering setup.
+?> If chassis tamper occurs, you can only clear this error by entering setup.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |